hexdreamer/tesseract-build/README.md

 }
 ```

 The **Recognizer** class manages that struct, along with all the API setup and teardown.
 It has two main methods, `getAllText()` and `getRecognizedRects()`, for getting all text and/or RecognizedRectangles.

-We'll create a recognizer:
+We create a recognizer:

 ```swift
 let recognizer = Recognizer(imgName: "japanese_vert", trainedDataName: "jpn_vert", imgDPI: 144)